preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 All available blocks are listed on this page: :doc:`Blocks </blocks/index>`

-The new Metrics block can be especially useful: :doc:`The Metrics block </blocks/metrics-block/index>`
+The new Metrics block can be especially useful: :doc:`The Metrics block </blocks/metrics/index>`

-You can also edit some of the metrics settings, see: :doc:`Metric settings </admin-settings/tenant-settings/settings/metrics/index>`
+You can also edit some of the metrics settings, in Omnia Admin, see: :doc:`Metric settings </admin-settings/tenant-settings/settings/metrics/index>`

-See below for an implementation example.

 Implementation example
 ************************